coderharsh2004/Coherent_Assignment/README.md

 ### 1. Data Collection

-* Retrieved news articles from APIs and websites
+* Retrieved news articles using APIs and **BeautifulSoup to scrape full article content from web pages**
 * Filtered relevant articles using stock-related keywords

 ### 2. Data Preprocessing